telefonicaid/iot-activation/tutorials/BP_IPsec.md

 **How NAT works?**

 When a packet leaves your device for the internet it has an IP address that belongs to a smaller network.
-So this address is translated to an IP valid for the Internet.
+So, this address is translated to an IP valid for the Internet.

 When the next machine receives this packet, it identifies the new IP as the packet origin.

 **How to solve it?**